Oona and Paul Hanson had joked for years that their kids could use "Common Sense Camp" to learn some of life's more basic but necessary skills.

 "It always seems like we're going to get around to teaching them these things 'someday,'" she said.
 "There's that fantasy that before they go to college, they're going to learn these thousand skills that actually take time to learn and practice.
 Right now, we have the time it never seems we have to do it."

-When they're not learning how to boil and egg or read a map, the Hansons' kids have a chance to engage in typical camp fun like making s'mores and friendship bracelets.
+When they're not learning how to boil an egg or read a map, the Hansons' kids have a chance to engage in typical camp fun like making s'mores and friendship bracelets.

 They even made camp T-shirts.

-But though she is excited for her kids to confidently make their own meals and do their own laundry, Hanson said the benefits of Common Sense Camp go far beyond domestic skills.
+Though she is excited for her kids to make their own meals and do their own laundry, Hanson said the benefits of Common Sense Camp go beyond domestic skills.

 "Being able to do something you couldn't do before — that is self-esteem," she said.
 "Being someone who knows how to do things builds the social-emotional skills and the resilience that are even more important than the actual list of skills that we're trying to teach."

-And though they are physically distanced from their friends and family right now, Hanson said the meaning and future joy of what her children are learning this summer will last a lifetime.
+Hanson said she hopes the meaning and future joy of what her children are learning will last a lifetime.